Kristian Šekularac

-Kristian Šekularac (born 7 December 2003) is a Swiss professional footballer who plays as a midfielder for Hungarian club Fehérvár.
+Kristian Anthony Šekularac (born 7 December 2003) is a Swiss professional footballer who plays as a midfielder for FK Železničar Pančevo.
 He is the great-nephew of Dragoslav Šekularac.

 Club career

 Šekularac was a youth player in Switzerland at Servette, before joining Juventus in Italy in January 2020.
-This move had family significance because five decades earlier, Juventus owner Gianni Agnelli had tried to sign his great-uncle Dragoslav Šekularac from Crvena Zvezda but the move was blocked by the Yugoslav state.
+This move had family significance because five decades earlier, Juventus owner Gianni Agnelli had tried to sign his great-uncle Dragoslav Šekularac from Crvena Zvezda, but the move was blocked by the Yugoslav state.
 Kristian played for Juventus U23 in the 2021–22 season.

 Fulham

 In July 2022, Šekularac joined Fulham in England.
 In November, he was involved in the Fulham first team and was named in the match day squad for the Premier League match against Manchester United on 13 November.

 Fehérvár

 On 7 February 2025, Šekularac joined Fehérvár in Nemzeti Bajnokság, Hungary.

 International career

 Šekularac played for the Swiss U16 international team from July 2018.
 In 2021 he was called up to the Swiss U18 team.
 He played for the Switzerland U21 side against Albania U21 in March 2024.